madlambda/Acorn/docs/hierarchical-fs.md

 The concept of a file is the same (or very close) on most operating systems of today.
-The content of a file is a one-dimensional byte array where the meaning of its content comes from the reader.
-The basic file operations are: create, open, read, write and close.
+The content of a file is a one-dimensional byte array where the meaning of its content comes from the reader's parsing.
+The basic file operations are: create, open, read, write, seek and close.
 That simplicity has a huge impact on the success of Multics and Unix, and it still benefits today's software.
 On Unix based operating systems, the input and output of programs are (special) files.
 This way, the output of one program (the standard output file or stdout) could be piped into the input (the standard input file or stdin) of another to solve complex tasks by just using file manipulation tools.
-For this to work, a special kind of file, called pipe, and a convention (eg.: read from stdin, write to stdout, config from arguments, seeks are not allowed or ignored, and so on) must be in place:
+For this to work, a special kind of file, called pipe, and a convention (eg.: read from stdin, write to stdout, configurations from arguments, seeks are not allowed or ignored, and so on) must be in place:

 If the file is on disk, then the time to sequentially read 1 MB of its content is around 20ms (or 150 us from an SSD) and if the file is a pipe, then the same read could spend 250 us.
 But if the file is remote then the time goes to a few seconds.[1]
-As the file content does not have an internal structure, a program that needs to retrieve some specific information inside it needs to read all its content or at least some few blocks until it could seek to the information if it has a header section defined.
+As the file content does not have an internal structure, a program that needs to retrieve some specific information inside it needs to read all its content or in case of having a header, at least some few blocks until it could seek to the information.

 Most files that need to be consumed only by computer programs have a file format to ease the process of traversing its internal data.
 One way to work around that problem is to split the resource information into several files inside a folder.
 That way, specific fields could be directly addressed but the file system is hard to maintain.
 As an example, think about a user’s detail information modeled on several files:

 ```
 $ ls /users/i4k
 firstname surname birthday profession country state address zip
 ```

-If the resource has hundreds of fields, as much of the real world applications have to deal with JSON APIs that reply with hundreds of them, it would be a nightmare to manage.
+If the resource data has hundreds of fields as is the case for some real world applications that have to deal with REST APIs that reply with JSONs composed of dozens or hundreds of fields, this idea doesn't work well.

-Another problem is that file operation being stateful, the kernel is the Centralized State Store when managing files local on a single machine, but when the file system is remote such thing doesn’t exist (at least not on 9P).
-The NFS is stateless but doesn’t support custom file servers (applications).
-Being stateful means it’s hard to replicate data, load balance, scale file servers up and down and so on.
+Another problem is that file operation being stateful, the kernel is the Centralized State Store when managing files local on a single machine, but when the file system is remote such guarantees doesn’t exist.
+The 9P protocol operates in a transactional way because the state of the file must be maintained at all costs for consistency.
+The NFS protocol is stateless but it doesn’t support custom file servers.

+The file system abstraction being stateful means it’s slow to replicate data, load balance file reads, scale file servers up and down and so on, because each client has to maintain an open connection with the server, and the server has to maintain the state for each file descriptor open by clients.
+It's slow because every file operation needs an acknowledment, and so on.
+That's not a network file system fault, but a UNIX (and now POSIX) flaw in the file system design.

 Because of that, the file abstraction (when exposed through a network protocol like 9P[2] or NFS[3]) is not suited for internet applications.